ksuarz/monary/doc/examples/remove.rst

 Purpose of Remove
 -----------------
-Monary allows bulk finds and bulk inserts, so it makes sense to extend support to bulk removes.
-Monary's "bulk" removes are different than regular removes in that they perform many regular removes at once.
-This provides the user a fast way to remove large amounts of data with one command, while still having a very fine grained control over what is removed.
+Monary's "bulk" removes are different than regular MongoDB removes in that they perform many MongoDB removes at once.
+This gives you a fast way to remove large amounts of data with one command, while still having fine grained control over what is removed.

 Setup
 -----
-For this example, we will use Monary's insert to put ten thousand random values representing scores out of 100 into our data base.
+For this example, we will use Monary's insert to put ten thousand random values representing scores out of 100 into our database.
 First, we set up a Monary connection to the local MongoDB database::

     >>> from monary import Monary